umutsoysal/umutsoysal/README.md

-Hi, I am a software enthousiast with a
+Hi, I am a Umut, a software developer with an Msc.
+Degree from Carnegie Mellon University.

 Check out my some of my work: